-The capital of Indonesia is Jakarta.
-There are approximately 258,000,000 people living here (as of 2016).
 The official language is Bahasa, but English, Dutch, and Javanese are also widely spoken.
 There are more than 700 hundred languages spoken in Indonesia!
 The majority of the population practices Islam … in fact, this is the world’s largest Muslim country.

 Major exports of the country include mineral fuels, animal or vegetable fats, electrical machinery, rubber, and mechanical appliance parts.